-An interdisciplinary roster of four distinguished faculty mentors, six featured speakers, and up to twelve ECMI participant scholars will attend the institute.
+An interdisciplinary roster of five distinguished faculty mentors, six featured speakers, and up to twelve ECMI participant scholars will attend the institute.
+With support from the National Research Center on Hispanic Children & Families, we will fund up to three additional scholars (fifteen ECMI participant scholars total) whose research focuses on Hispanic populations, increasing the total number of ECMI participants from 12 to 15.
 In addition, ECMI participants will receive guidance on writing a research grant proposal that will be eligible for consideration to receive one of two \$25,000 research grants on policy relevant human services research on issues of diversity, equity, and inclusion.